aalau/aalau.github.io/README.md

 # Website
-Let's build a website using React in a week!
+Let's build a website using React!

 It should have a form for contacting me, a downloadable resume, and a todo app for my projects.